 Motorcycle Safety Tips

-Motorcycle accidents can be caused by a number of factors—some attributed to the rider, others not.
+Motorcycle accidents can be caused by a number of factors and are many times outside of the control of the motorcyclist.
+Other times, the behavior of the motorcyclist comes into play.
 Such accidents can be a result of the following:

 - defective motorcycle parts